ryangriggs/PromiseQueue/README.md

 [constructor] - initialize empty queue

-add(function_to_execute) - Add an asynchronous function to the queue.
+add(function_to_execute, run_now) - Add an asynchronous function to the queue.  (set run_now to true to start running the queue immediately upon adding this function.
+Additional functions can be added even after the queue is running.

 run() - Run the queue (if not already running)

+set PromiseQueue.stop = true to stop the queue after the currently executing item is completed.

 Example: